MinorJinx/softeng/README.md

-# Individual Project CPSC 4373 - Jeremy Reynolds
+# CPSC 4373: Individual Project - Jeremy Reynolds

 This login/registration application is very simple in execution.